 Difference between Deferment and Forbearance

+Both student loan forbearance and deferment help you in postponing your payments.
 Deferment and forbearance are very closely related terms with the main difference being that, with the option of taking deferment, you may not be responsible for paying the interest that accrues on certain types of loans during the deferment period.

 When you defer payments, you postpone your monthly payments on subsidized federal loans without accruing interest.
 You also don’t have to pay interest on the subsidized portion of direct consolidation loans or FFEL Consolidation Loans during deferment.

 If you have unsubsidized loans, a deferment allows you to postpone payments, but the interest will accrue on your loans during the deferment period.
 You have the choice to pay the interest during your deferment period in order to avoid having it capitalized, or added to your principal, but you are not obliged to do so.
+Deferment and forbearance are great options to explore to avoid missing loan payments.
+It is advised to have an in-depth understanding of the difference between student loan deferment and forbearance before you pick one to avoid falling into default.

 During deferment, one need not be responsible to pay interest that accrues on the following loans types: